4x1md/vx8_gps/docs/prototype_v3.0.md

 ## PCB

-The PCB is a two layer board.
-Manual measurement showed that its size must be 43.5x43.5mm in order to fit perfectly the enclosure box.
-The PCB was manufactured by a Chinese company.
+The PCB is a two-layer board.
+Its size is 43.5x43.5mm based on manual measurement of the enclosure box.

 ![PCB](https://raw.githubusercontent.com/4x1md/vx8_gps/master/docs/images/vx8_gps_prototype_v3.0_pcb_0.png)